mco-gh/mco.dev/content/post/random/phone.md

 That's it.
 That's all I really want from a device in my pocket.
 What about email?
 I can do that on my laptop.
 Google, New York Times, online chess?
 Same answer.
 Facebook?
 I quit years ago.
 Instagram, TikTok?
 No thanks.

-So I disabled wifi and cellular data and removed all but the three apps above.
+So I disabled your wifi and cellular data and removed all but the three apps above.
 I even removed Chrome.
-I know that hurt your feelings but I've decided to put my top priority on my productivity and wellbeing.
+I know that hurt your feelings but I've decided to put a priority on my productivity and wellbeing.

 I know what you're thinking.
 How can I possibly survive without you?
 Remember this: I lived most of my life in the pre-smart-phone era and I did pretty well.
 I read books, I talked with people, and I thought deeply about things.